 The tables below contain the principal adverse impacts required by regulation and considered material to the Company.
 The results show limited adverse impacts in line with the sustainable investment objective.
 The most significant adverse impact is scope 2 greenhouse gas emissions.
 This reflects electricity that is consumed by solar projects on-site, imported from the grid.
-The emissions reflect the proportion of imported energy that is non-renewable energy can be sourced as an alternative.
-The renewable energy generated by the portfolio will be exponentially larger than non-renewable energy consumed when sites are operational.
-In the reference period, the only operational sites were acquired in October which impacts the metrics.
+The emissions reflect the properties of imported energy that is non-renewable.
+Work is onegoing to assess whether additional renewable energy center as a naturentive.
+The renewable energy generated by the portfolio will be exponentially larger than non renewable energy consume when the size are operational, list the reference period sizes were under construction and so no revenue was generated by the because they are reported as subotice numbers.

 This is the first reporting period for principal adverse impacts.
 The nature of the portfolio means the majority of activity is outsourced to third-party providers, mainly operations and maintenance contractors.
 This creates a particular problem for the collection of data to process into the principal adverse impacts.
 The company is reliant on the provision of data from these third parties.
-In the current year, there is a high degree of estimation across most metrics because overall response rates were materially below total portfolio coverage.
+In the current year, there is a high degree of estimation across most merits because overall response rates were materially below total portfolio coverage.
 The data quality of the responses has been assessed, and improvements made where possible.
-However, the nature of data provided in the current year means there is a lack of transparency to establish the overall accuracy.
-This is offset to a degree through statistical analysis of responses to detect anomalies and resolve them.
+However, the nature of data provided in the current year measuremy to establish the overall excurrent.
+This is offer to dequality of the responses to detect anomalies and resolve them.
 The investment advisor and asset manager are actively engaged in improving the completeness and accuracy of data going forward.
 In addition there are certain data gaps for sites under construction that it has not been possible to estimate.